TCU beats St. Bonaventure 89-79 to win Emerald Coast title (Nov 25, 2017)

 Fisher scored 20 points and the Horned Frogs topped St. Bonaventure 89-79 in the title game Saturday night.
 The sophomore guard had been out for 18 weeks with hand and knee injuries before being cleared to play three weeks ago.

-”It’s almost like we’ve started over with him as a freshman,” said coach Paul Weir. ”We’ve seen him get better and better. .
+”It’s almost like we’ve started over with him as a freshman,” TCU coach Jamie Dixon said. ”We’ve seen him get better and better. .
 We’re seeing Jaylen get into that groove now.

 There was plenty of back-and-forth before TCU (6-0) eventually overpowered the scrappy Bonnies (3-2) at Northwest Florida State College.

-Note: This story has been corrected to show TCU’s coach is Jamie Dixon.